Keywords: Livestock population | extrapolation | expert judgement

 Methods used: extrapolation, expert judgement, comparison with FAO and EUROSTAT databases.

-How was the data need addressed?
+How was the data need to be addressed?
 An institute was contracted to produce a time series for the population of cattle sub-categories.
 Based on their proportions in the 2004 data, for 1989-2003, the following proportions of sub-categories in the total cattle population were assumed:

 - Dairy cattle are 56% of the total cattle population